telerik/ajax-docs/controls/menu/data-binding/binding-to-odata.md

 ---
 title: Binding to OData
-page_title: Binding to OData | RadMenu for ASP.NET AJAX Documentation
+page_title: Binding to OData - RadMenu
-description: Binding to OData
+description: Check our Web Forms article about Binding to OData.
 slug: menu/data-binding/binding-to-odata
 tags: binding,to,odata
 published: True